kalfie88/packageChallenge/README.md

 This approach aims at resolving the sub problems first and with that avoid repetitive processing.
 The algorithm runs in _O(n*C)_ where **n** = amount of items and **C** = weight capacity of the package.
+We also have a sorting that will add up to the time complexity with O(nlogn)

 After we have the matrix of solutions already constructed, we can go back to it iterating over it to find which items were the ones that ended up in the solution, since the matrix will only give us which is the optimized value.